Lightos1/Status-Monitor-Deux/.vscode/extensions/statusmonitor-smd/README.md

 # SMD Syntax Highlighting for VS Code

-Syntax highlighting for Status Monitor Design (`.smd`) files — the overlay format used by SaltyNX/Tesla Switch overlays.
+Syntax highlighting for Status Monitor Design (`.smd`) files — the overlay format used by Status Monitor Deux.

 Highlights: